 Administration 2

-Eligibility Requirements
+Eligibility Requirements 3

-Benefits
+Benefits 9

-Medicaid Managed Care
+Medicaid Managed Care 12

-Fee-for-Service Provider Reimbursement
+Fee-for-Service Provider Reimbursement 15

 Funding and Expenditures 17

-Recipient Profile
+Recipient Profile 19

-This publication can be made available in alternative formats upon request.
-Please call 651-296-6753 (voice); or the Minnesota State Relay Service at 1-800-627-3529 (TTY) for assistance.
+Copies of this publication may be obtained by calling 651-296-6753.
+This document can be made available in alternative formats for people with disabilities by calling 651-296-6753 or the Minnesota State Relay Service at 711 or 1-800-627-3529 (TTY).
 Many House Research Department publications are also available on the Internet at: www.house.mn/hrd/hrd.htm.